CrunchyData/pgCompare/README.md

 1. Java version 21 or higher.
 2. Maven 3.9 or higher.
-3. Postgres version 15 or higher (to use for the Confero Data Compare repository).
+3. Postgres version 15 or higher (to use for the pgCompare Data Compare repository).
 4. Necessary JDBC drivers (Postgres and Oracle currently supported).

 ### Limitations